 Dedicated Websites and Newsletters

-If you intend to present coverage of this meeting in a dedicated website or newsletter, please include the following disclaimer at the top of your piece: This information is brought to you by [insert organization name] and is not sponsored by, nor a part of, the Association for the Study of Liver Diseases or 2018 AASLD Single Topic Conference, Hepatic Fibrosis: New Concepts and Controversies.
+If you intend to present coverage of this meeting in a dedicated website or newsletter, please include the following disclaimer at the top of your piece: This information is brought to you by [insert organization name] and is not sponsored by, nor a part of, the Association for the Study of Liver Diseases or 2019 AASLD / EASL HCV Special Conference.
 Additionally, you may not use the AASLD’s logo or name to imply affiliation.

 AASLD reserves the right to request promotional activities violating this policy be edited or removed.
 Failure to comply with these guidelines may result in loss of press credentials for future meetings.